Free YouTube Optimization Tool

 A YouTube title does not succeed because it sounds good in full.
 It succeeds because the visible portion creates enough clarity or curiosity before the rest is cut away.

-This YouTube title checker helps you pressure-test that first impression: compare the title across desktop search, mobile search, and suggested feed placements, then adjust the wording before the hook disappears behind an ellipsis.
+This free YouTube title length checker helps you pressure-test that first impression: count the full title against the 100-character limit, preview desktop search, mobile search, and suggested feed placements, then adjust the wording before the hook disappears behind an ellipsis.

 Best practice: front-load the payoff, not the setup.
 The first 46 to 52 characters should still work on their own.